332ndAEF/training-materials/airmanship/airfield-vfr-comms.md

 Contacting Ground is pretty straightforward.
 Remember, WHO, WHAT, WHERE:

-Dragon 11: *"Incirlik Ground, Dragon 11, clear of the active, taxi to my line"*
+Dragon 11: *"Incirlik Ground, Dragon 11, clear of the active (at Bravo 1), taxi to my line"*
 <br>
 ATC: *"Dragon 11, Incirlik Ground, taxi to your line via Charlie, Golf, Alpha"*
 <br>